KBUU-LP

 KBUU began transmitting on HD-1 and HD-2 on Feb.
 23, 2021.
 HD-3 operations began shortly after, and it also announced plans to transmit on HD-3 and HD-4.

-KBUU-LP was granted two construction permits on Aug.
-26, 2018, to further improve its signal in the Malibu area.
+KBUU-LP was granted two construction permits on August 26, 2018, to further improve its signal in the Malibu area.

 On March 22, 2022, the station began operating KBUU-FM2-LP from a transmitter at Zuma Beach.
-This 20-watt "booster" station is also on the same 99.1 mHz frequency, and it fills in areas to the west of the main transmitter's coverage area that is within the station's authorized 60 db/meter contour but that is blocked by terrain.
+The 20-watt "booster" station is also on the same 99.1 MHz frequency, and it fills in areas to the west of the main transmitter's coverage area that is within the station's authorized 60 db/meter contour but that is blocked by terrain.
 KBUU-FM2 is licensed to Zuma Beach and is being constructed to increase signal coverage west of Trancas Beach.
 KBUU and KBUU-FM2 are synchronized using GatesAir FMXi.4g and Intraplex 100 units, so the booster and main frequency overlap.

 Station KBUU-FM1 is licensed to Malibu Beach and is being constructed to increase signal coverage in eastern Malibu, the Civic Center, and central Malibu areas.
 It will operate with an effective radiated power of 20 watts analog with directional antennas pointing east and west.

 Exhibits filed with the FCC show that the two boosters will increase city-grade coverage to nearly the entire length of Malibu, from Big Rock to County Line Beach.